wahlstrommm/che-routine/README.md

 I choose strings just because I will be working with alot of input fields but I will set the type of input as a number on a few but it will return as a string that I will use in my database.

 Check the [Figma](https://www.figma.com/file/gNN8MjeTvOYKfU4KayNxMg/exjobb-flow?node-id=0%3A1&t=mUEXCnpAh8fUbmNi-1) file more details.
-## Purpose

-The purpose of this product is the result of different realizations both from what I have experienced in my personal life but also from my time as an intern at Ampilio.
-And how society has changed after the pandemic.

-Usually when I buy something either for myself or for people as a birthday present I find it extremely boring and time consuming to browse and not really know what to buy.

-One might say that “just order something online” but then the problem will remain the same.
-“Why not just use Amazon then? ”That's an option but I still find it hard.
-And I'm not alone according to a survey done by Qvik in an article where they ask about people's views on Amazon in Sweden.
-It was confirmed that 21.3 % of people who were asked about Amazon Sweden completely disagreed with Amazon and went for the familiar site or the local alternative.

-*Totalt ska mer än en femtedel, 21,3 procent för att vara exakt, helt valt bort Amazon och istället varit den bekanta webbutiken och lokala alternativ trogen.*

-During this Black week when I was trying out some clothes, I happened to overhear people asking the salesperson of the store for help to find a good gift for their loved ones and also asking for recommendations on what's popular etc.

-And that got me thinking both from a customer perspective but also from the company.
-Customers go into the store they are only limited to just that store and that store alone.
-The customer can probably order something from a different store if the current one happens to be out but that's it.
-That just assumes that the different items are good & popular but what's confirming it?
-The person working there?
-They will probably try to sell you something and say what you want to hear.

-So I wanted to give the people a product that takes the power from the company and gives it to the consumer, the ones that actually matter.
-Where people can see the product for what it really is.

-And this product will be available to everyone despite their socioeconomic status and background and that hopefully will decrease the bridge between people when people often associate by appearance.
-And also help with the increasing problem that younger people are taking text-loan to support their lavish lifestyle according to Kronofogden which usually includes fancier clothes.
-By showing it on my product and how many people are actually buying that product hopefully that will show the people to buy cheaper and better alternatives.
-And also help stores to reach a bigger customer group that maybe are now limited to their local area.

 ## Target audience

 The target audience for this product will both be the private person but also as a company.